FruitGooseKSP/VSIndicator/README.md

 an event, the vessel can sometimes turn upside down and/or spin which a newer player (and some more experienced!) can struggle to recover from.

-This mod addresses the above by changing the colour of the text to red (when descending) and green (standard) when ascending.
+This mod attempts to address the above by changing the colour of the text to red (when descending) and green (standard) when ascending.
 Therefore, with practice, it's possible to manually land without locking the SAS to the retrograde marker.
 Additionally, this teaches the player fine throttle control as they get instant feedback on their adjustments whilst attempting to (for example) hover.